KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript_ES6/2-Modules-Variables-Operators/README.md

 ![](images/finalProject.png ":class=image-border")

-## TODO Anita  - Upadate code:
+## TODO Anita  - figure out why some code isn't in color

-In this section, we will practice declaring variables, importing modules and using the Rest and Spread operators
+In this section, we will practice declaring variables, importing modules and using the Rest and Spread operators.

 ## Prepare your workspace